Paramis Weekend Retreat, March 30 – April 2, 2018.

 Would you rather create one work of art or become a work of art?
 In a culture that values external achievements, we often forget the hidden gem inside us.
 This gem creates bliss, wisdom, and radiance, and it is fiercely worth growing.

-Let your internal works of art flourish during our three-day retreat this May Long Weekend.
+Let your internal works of art flourish during our three-day retreat this May Long Weekend on the Paramis.
 Led by Dharma Teachers Doug Duncan and Catherine Pawasarat, it is a perfect time to embrace springtime and nurture your inner potential.

 During this retreat, we will study six aspects of consciousness that we may cultivate to become our own inner and outer works of art.
 These six aspects are called the paramis in Sanskrit, and have been taught in the buddhadharma for more than two thousand years.